• Skip to primary navigation

 • Now add ½ of the Ghee and mix.

-• Add Ginger paste and cook on low flame.
+• Add Ginger paste and cook on a low flame.

-• Add 2 Tbsp. of water and keep cooking till the oil comes out from the mixture.
+• Add 2 tablespoon of water and keep cooking till the oil comes out of the mixture.

 • Now add the rest of the turmeric powder, red chili powder, ½ of the cumin powder, ½ of the Garam masala powder, and also sugar